 Its array of four beamforming antennas is supported by a front-end module (FEM) that is more powerful than the FEMs found in the majority of routers at this price point.
 So it can send out a startling amount of electricity, reaching even the most remote parts of your house..
 In addition to providing up to 1.9Gbps of throughput over the 2.4GHz and 5GHz bands, dual-band 802.11ac Wi-Fi 5 compatibility provides more than adequate speed for the 4K streaming and video calling requirements of all but the most demanding households.

-It is also one of the few routers in this price range that has complete 3×3 MU-MIMO functionality, which ensures that all of your Wi-Fi devices may benefit from the fastest possible speeds while without interfering with one another’s operations.
-Several gigabit ethernet connections on the rear provide ample space for hardwiring in devices like as PCs or gaming consoles for optimum speed, and the QoS capabilities allow you to prioritize devices such as smart TVs for the greatest streaming quality possible.
+It is also one of the few Wifi routers for long range in this price range that has complete 3×3 MU-MIMO functionality, which ensures that all of your Wi-Fi devices may benefit from the fastest possible speeds while without interfering with one another’s operations.
+Several gigabit ethernet connections on the rear provide ample space for hardwiring in devices like PCs or gaming consoles for optimum speed, and the QoS capabilities allow you to prioritize devices such as smart TVs for the greatest streaming quality possible.
 The Tether app from TP-Link also has basic parental controls that allow you to restrict internet access to particular devices based on the time of day.
 Best of all, the entire setup is simple and straightforward thanks to the app.

 8. Asus ROG Rapture GT-AX11000

 Gaming routers, like gamers themselves, are a rare breed, since they must provide all of the features of the best Wifi router for long rangewhile also delivering lag-free performance to ensure that even the most demanding online tournaments go smoothly.
 This is where Asus’ ROG Rapture GT-AX11000 router stands out from the crowd: it’s a powerful beast of a router that can handle the demands of large families with even the most demanding gamers living in the same house as you.